scottjg/rails/actionpack/lib/action_dispatch/routing/README.md

 --------------------------

 Through exploration and testing, we have started to make progress on making the method url\_for run faster.
-Below we will discus the necessary files to get started, files of importance, and debugging tools that have helped us thus far.
+Below we will discuss the necessary files to get started, files of importance, and debugging tools that have helped us thus far in working on this project.

 <a name="getting_started" />
 ### Getting Started